 Profit-Based Funding

-A core principle of CDX tokenomics is that buybacks and staker yield are funded from platform profit, not gross revenue.
+A core principle of CDX tokenomics is that buybacks and staker yield are funded from platform profit, not gross revenue .
 This distinction is critical for sustainability.

-Platform Revenue
+Copy Platform Revenue

 ↓